 speaker

 Chief Financial Officer

-Yeah, that's a super question, Dan.
-There's a good nuance there with how our metrics are done.
-We'll answer that.
-We ended with that 1.56.
-For the incurrence test ratio of 1.5 times, we measure quarterly, just like we do for our public file here, but we measure net debt within 30 days of buying back our shares.
-Our bondholders wanted us to do that just so we kept a tighter rain, maybe, than quarter to quarter, call it month to month or even week to week as far as how cash moves.
-That opens up windows for us to buy shares within a quarter and that's what happened in the first quarter.
+Yeah, that's a super question, Dan, and there's a good nuance there with how our metrics are done.
+We'll report to you and our other investors on a quarterly basis, both our EBITDA and our net debt, and hence we ended with that 1.56%. for the incurrence test ratio of 1.5 times.
+We measure EBITDA quarterly, just like we do for our public filers here, but we measure net debt within 30 days of buying back our shares.
+Our bondholders wanted us to do that just so we kept a tighter rein maybe than quarter to quarter, call it month to month or even week to week as far as how cash moves.
+So that opens up windows for us to buy shares within a quarter.
+And that's what happened in the first quarter.
 We were able to take advantage of the market early and our leverage ratio there.
-Similarly, as we think ahead to the second quarter, we're in now, even the third quarter, those windows were open based on just the intra-quarter timing of how our cash flows in the quarter.
-Expect that and expect that those windows will open and we'll be able to take advantage of them here in the second and third quarter.
+Similarly, as we think ahead to the second quarter we're in now, even the third quarter, those windows were open based on just the intra-quarter timing of how our cash flows in the quarter.
+So expect that and expect that those windows will open and we'll be able to take advantage of them here in the second and third quarter.

+speaker